 Prerequisite: Consent of instructor.
 On-the-job work experience provides an opportunity for the student to work in a state or local government office or in a political action setting.

-POLS 180 - Problems in Political Science Credit Hours: 1 to 3
+POLS 180-Problems in Political Science

 Prerequisite: Consent of instructor.
 Independent study of a special problem in political science under the supervision of a political science instructor.

 PSYCHOLOGY